 My dear young compatriots,

 In my message to the Nation a few weeks ago, I reminded all Cameroonians that we are caught in a pursuit race between our development and our population growth.
-By this, I meant that there should be a correlation between wealth generation in our economy and our population growth such that the first may not only meet the needs of our compatriots, but also improve their living standards gradually.
+By this, I meant that there should be a correlation between wealth generation in our economy and our population growth such that the first may not only meet the needs of our compatriots, but also improve their living standards progressively.

 Indeed, it does not suffice to undo the damage caused by successive crises ?? which is what we are doing ?? but to give a fresh impetus to our economic activity to attain the status of an emerging country, which is what we have embarked on.